Why stem cell therapy did not work for your knee pain

 Stem cells do have the ability to change this degenerative toxic environment into a regenerative healing environment, but sometimes they can’t do it themselves

 - When stem cells are injected into this diseased joint in a state of emergency they start talking to the repair cells, the blood cells, the inflammatory cells, and the native stem cells in a “reboot” command to restart the natural healing of the joint.
-This comes under the phenomena of “cell signalling.”
+This comes under the phenomena of “cell signaling.”
 The stem cells are trying to communicate in the toxic soup.

 However, the stem cells can be bogged down and the messages blurred by the toxic soup, so repair can take longer and be more challenging, if at all.